Concurrent Alcohol and Cocaine Abuse

 Fortunately, cocaine use has dropped since reaching its peak in the late 1990s, but it is still a major health concern in the United States.

 Below are a few troubling statistics for alcohol and cocaine abuse:

 - Over 38 million people aged 18 years and older engage in binge drinking about 4 times each month, and an average of 6 people die each day from alcohol poisoning, per the Centers for Disease Control (CDC).

 - The CDC also reports that the average number of drinks consumed during a binge drinking session is 8.

 - According to the National Institute on Drug Abuse, the amount of cocaine-related deaths increased by 42% between 2001 and 2014.

 - Nearly half a million adults reported cocaine use in 2014, per the Center for Behavioral Health Statistics and Quality (CBHSQ).

-A few decades ago, teens showed an extremely high interest in cocaine when it was glamorized in the entertainment industry as the hot drug of choice, but rates of use among teens are dropping.
+A few decades ago—when it was glamorized in the entertainment industry as the hot drug of choice—teens showed an extremely high level of interest in cocaine, but rates of use among teens are dropping.
 Despite dropping rates, nearly 40,000 adolescents were cocaine users in 2014, according to the CBHSQ.

-That, of course, means that many teens who take cocaine and alcohol at the same time will try to drink and drive because cocaine leaves them feeling sharper mentally than if they had simply consumed alcohol all night.
+This, of course, means that many teens who take cocaine and alcohol at the same time will try to drink and drive, since cocaine leaves people feeling sharper mentally than they would if they had simply consumed alcohol all night.
 Cocaine masks the impairment that alcohol produces, especially in smaller teen bodies.

-If you are addicted to alcohol and cocaine, there is hope and help.
-To discuss a winning plan to be free of addiction to these two substances, call 1-888-744-0069Who Answers? to interact with a professional treatment advisor about your options.
+If you are addicted to alcohol and cocaine, there is hope for recovery and help available.
+To discuss a winning plan to be free from addiction to these two substances, call for free to interact with a professional treatment advisor about your addiction treatment options.